-Run4it are the Official Sportswear Retailer of the Bank of Scotland Great Scottish Run.
+Run 4 it are once again the Official Sportswear Retailer of the Bank of Scotland Great Scottish Run.

 You don't need a lot of expensive equipment to get started in running.
-However there are certain specialist products that can make your running much more comfortable and enjoyable.
-It's good to have already used this gear in training before you step out on the big day of the race.
+However, there are certain specialist products that can make your running much more comfortable and enjoyable pursuit.
+It's good to have already used this gear in training before the day of your event.

 The correct clothing can make your running a much more comfortable experience.
-Manufacturers have developed specialist fabrics that provide moisture management - drawing moisture (sweat) away from the skin - to keep you relatively dry and comfortable during your training, in turn avoiding excess friction in those places you really don’t want it!
+Manufacturers have developed specialist fabrics that provide moisture management – drawing moisture (sweat) away from the skin – to keep you relatively dry and comfortable during your training.
 The technologies involved differ from brand to brand, but are all designed to ensure you get the optimal comfort, fit and performance from your clothing.

 There’s no definitive list of what to wear, and individual requirements differ.
-For many, when training through Spring and Summer, shorts and a t-shirt will suffice, although when it is cooler (perhaps on early morning or evening runs) it’s worth thinking about layering - perhaps a long sleeved top and/or a wind or waterproof jacket.
+For many, when training through spring and summer, shorts and a t-shirt will suffice, although when it is cooler (perhaps on early morning or evening runs) it’s worth thinking about layering – perhaps a long sleeved top and/or a light waterproof jacket.
 Knee or full length running tights are also an option.

 As with footwear, your local specialist running retailer will have a range of clothing and will be able to offer advice and answers to any questions you may have.

-As well as being able to analyse your running style and recommend the most suitable footwear and clothing for you, your local specialist running retailer should also be able to offer advice on many other aspects of your running including local running routes, groups that meet regularly for runs, clubs and much more – so why not pop in and have a chat with them?
+As well as being able to analyse your running style and recommend the most suitable footwear and clothing for you, your local specialist running retailer should also be able to offer advice on many other aspects of your running including local running routes, groups that meet regularly for runs, clubs and much more.
+Why not pop in and have a chat with them?
 You might be surprised by what you learn!